 Madeleine Jones Called to the Bar 2015

-Madeleine’s practice includes all forms of domestic and cross-border insolvency, commercial litigation, banking and financial services work and company law.
+Madeleine’s practice includes all forms of domestic and cross-border insolvency, company law, commercial litigation and banking and financial services work.

 Prior to joining Chambers, Madeleine obtained a double first class degree in Classics from Cambridge University and a doctorate in Classics from Princeton University.
 She was the recipient of Gray’s Inn’s two most prestigious scholarships for the Graduate Diploma in Law and Bar Professional Training Course, the David Karmel Award and the Bedingfield Scholarship.